Economy of Idaho: History

 The Idaho National Laboratory (INL) is the largest Department of Energy facility in the country by area.
 The INL is an important part of the eastern Idaho economy.

-A variety of industries are important.
-Outdoor recreation is a prevalent example in Idaho, encompassing a wide range of activities from snowmobiling and downhill and cross-country skiing during the winter months to the development of Lewiston into a retirement destination.
+Outdoor recreation is a major industry in Idaho, encompassing activities from snowmobiling and downhill and cross-country skiing during the winter months to the development of Lewiston into a retirement destination.
 Lewiston's reputation as a retirement community is attributed to its mild winters, dry year-round climate, one of the lowest median wind velocities in the region, and access to rivers that offer a number of options for recreation.

 Other examples would be ATK Corporation, which operates three ammunition and ammunition components plants in Lewiston.
-Two are sporting and one is defense contract.
+Two produce sporting ammunition, while the third focuses on defense contracts.
 The Lewis-Clark valley has an additional independent ammunition components manufacturer and the Chipmunk rifle factory until it was purchased in 2007 by Keystone Sporting Arms and production was moved to Milton, Pennsylvania.
 Four of the world's six welded aluminum jet boat (for running river rapids) manufacturers are in the Lewiston-Clarkston, WA valley.
 Wine grapes were grown between Kendrick and Juliaetta in the Idaho Panhandle by the French Rothschilds until Prohibition.

 Between 1991 and 2002, Idaho expanded its commercial base to include the science and technology sector which accounted for over 25% of its Gross state product in 2001.

 Since the late 1970s, Boise emerged as a center for semiconductor manufacturing.
 Boise is the home of Micron Technology, the only U.S. manufacturer of dynamic random-access memory (DRAM) chips.
 Coldwater Creek, a women's clothing retailer was headquartered in Sandpoint.